soyoung97/Standard_Korean_GEC/README.md

 # 2. How to run the models
-**Disclaimer**: The original model code was implemented years ago, so we implemented a new, easier one that is more easily accessible.
-(WIP)
+**Disclaimer**: The original model code was implemented years ago, so it may not work well in current CUDA environments.
+We recommend you build your own model using our dataset, or try it out by our demo page.

-We are also planning to open an easy-accessible version of the pre-trained model by our dataset.
 To reproduce the original experiments, please refer to [this spreadsheet](https://docs.google.com/spreadsheets/d/1II_BB10YPijp1Rgw3ZgQElvv6pw7xINOdTpJbAPz484/edit?usp=sharing).
 It contains all the information about model checkpoints(link to google drive), command logs, and so on.